 Strategy and Plans

-A revised Strategic Plan (2014-19) has been drawn up.
+A Strategic Plan (2017-22) has been drawn up.
 The Plan describes what the Club will do, by when, and the resources and funding needed (including the level of subscriptions).
 It is available to download here.
-The draft 5-year Financial Plan can be downloaded here.
-These plans were approved at the AGM on 4 October 2014.

 Director - Lt Col Nick Jenkins, OBE

 Educated at Rugby School and Trinity College, Cambridge, Nick was commissioned into The Royal Green Jackets in 1970 where he saw service in Germany, Hong Kong, Cyprus, Falkland Islands and UK (including Northern Ireland and the MOD).
 From 1989-1992 he was the Commanding Officer 5th (Shropshire and Herefordshire) Battalion The Light Infantry and was awarded the OBE in the Queen’s Birthday 1992 Honours List.

 In 1992, Nick (pictured above, in the centre, with his sons William (SH 1999-04) and David (R 2003-08) joined the staff at Shrewsbury School, teaching Classics.
 From 1995-2009, he was Housemaster of Oldham’s Hall.
 He took up his post as Director in February, 2014.